Wentuz/SZOPlugin/README.md

     >   Cara
         Allows gliding on pressing shift while in air.
 Can't use fireworks without elytra A bit smaller than dwarfes but faster than most races Fragile.
-One less heart than normal
+Two less hearts than normal
         Gravity is more forgiving for them
+    >   Mewchant
+        Fish and spider eyes are tasty
+        Slightly faster and almost immyne to fall dmg lost 1 heart
+        Can upgrade compasses,

 > Custom items :
     > Weapons :